divinecuration/divinecuration.github.io/_posts/2022-01-17-lacan-seminar-1.md

 > Well, the dimension of the speaking subject, of the speaking subject _qua_ deceiver, is what Freud uncovered for us in the unconscious. {% cite lacan-sem-1 -l 194 %}

 > In science, the subject is only sustained, in the end, on the plane of consciousness, since the subject _x_ in science is in fact the scientist.
-It is whoever possesses the system of the science that sustains the dimension of the subject.
+It is whoever possesses the system of science that sustains the dimension of the subject.
 He is the subject, in so far as he is the reflection, the mirror, the support of the objectal world.
 In contrast, Freud shows us that in the human subject there is something which speaks, which speaks in the full sense of the word, that is to say something which knowlingly lies, and without the contribution of consciousness. {% cite lacan-sem-1 -l 194 %}

 > By the same token, this dimension is no longer confused with the _ego_.
 The ego is deprived of its absolute position in the subject.
 The _ego_ acquires the status of a mirage, as the residue, it is only one element in the objectal relations of the subject. {% cite lacan-sem-1 -l 194 %}

 ## 4. The Super-Ego

+Outlining the common ‘hydraulic’ conception of the unconscious:

 > In general, the super-ego is always thought of within the register of a tension, and this tension is within a hair of being reduced down to purely instinctual principles, like primary masochism for example.
 Such a conception is not alien to Freud.
 Freud goes even further.
 In the article _Das Ich und das Es_, he maintains that the more the subject suppresses his instincts, that is to say, if you wish, the more moral his conduct is, and the more the super-ego exacerbates its pressure, the more severe, demanding and imperious it becomes. {% cite lacan-sem-1 -l 196 %}

+And a different one:

 > As a counter to this conception, the following may be apt.
 In a general fashion, the unconscious is, in the subject, a schism of the symbolic system, a limitation, an alienation induced by the symbolic system.
-The super-ego is an analogous schism, which is produced in the symbolism system integrated by the subject.
+The super-ego is an analogous schism, which is produced in the symbolic system integrated by the subject.
 This symbolic world is not limited to the subject, because it is realised in a language which is the common language, the universal symbolic system, in so far as it establishes its empire over a specific community to which the subject belongs.
 The super-ego is this schism as it occurs for the subject—but not only for him—in his relations with what we will call the law. {% cite lacan-sem-1 -l 196 %}

 ## 5. Sadism and the Gaze